powerhousepro69/videoinfox/readme.md

 - Directory to Playlist in Navigate Tree >>> Show All &nbsp; Add all videos in the current directory to a new Playlist.

-- Queue to Playlist in Play Queue to save the queue as a playlist.
+- Queue to Playlist in Play Queue to save the playlist queue as a playlist.

 - Add to Playlist: Played List. &nbsp; Play Clipboard, Last Download and Play Line all write to the Played List.